manifest-cyber/cli/README.md

 ## Overview
 The Manifest CLI is a cross-platform application and supports both amd and arm architectures.
 Using various methods, you can install it on Linux, Windows, or Mac (OSX).

-You can use the cli to
+You can use the CLI to
 - generate SBOMs (via the `sbom` command) from local filesystems (e.g. a python project) or containers (e.g. alpine:latest).
 - merge two or more SBOMs (of the same format) together into one SBOM, with the `merge` command